 Conclusion

-We hope that this tutorial has helped you understand the process of adding users to sudoers in Linux and if you’ve followed through, you probably have added your user to the sudo group too.
+We hope that this tutorial has helped you learn how to add any user to the sudoers list on Linux via the command line and through the GUI and if you’ve followed through, you probably have added your user to the sudo group as well.